mattglwilliams/employee-management-system/README.md

 ## Description

-For this project, I have used MySQL2 and node.js to create a CLI employee database tracker.
+For this project, I have used MySQL2 and node.js to create a CLI employee database management system.
 You can see a video of it in action here - https://watch.screencastify.com/v/2pJT9xWub2SYPpopS6x0

 ## Installation